Georgegriff/griffadev/src/posts/masonry-css/masonry.md

 }
 ```

-Thanks for reading all the way through, I hope this was useful and one day soon-ish we will be able to easily deal with wonky bottoms in just CSS.
+Thanks for reading all the way through, I hope this was useful and one day soonish we will be able to easily deal with wonky bottoms in just CSS.